ReFoCUS: Reinforcement-guided Frame Optimization for Contextual Understanding: Introduction

 \section{Introduction}

-After the wide adoption of Large Language Models (LLMs)~\cite{brown2020language,touvron2023llama,yang2024qwen2} into language-based applications, users can now interact with various multi-modal products~\cite{chatgpt,gpt4,reid2024gemini} through back-and-forth conversations, moving one step beyond purely textual interactions\textemdash the beginning of LMMs~\cite{gpt4v, gpt4o} era (Large Multi-modal Models).
-As the exceptional perception and reasoning capabilities of LLMs have dramatically advanced through large-scale web-scraped corpora, substantial amounts of high-quality multi-modal paired datasets have enabled LMMs to achieve cross-modal consistency through alignment pre-training, followed by post-training processes such as supervised fine-tuning (SFT) and RL-based preference optimization (PO).
-Accordingly, various LMMs~\cite{liu2023improved,li2024llavanext, huang2024language} can concurrently handle both linguistic requests and multi-modal tasks, seamlessly enabling richer user interactions, improved context awareness, and robust performance across diverse multi-modal scenarios.
+After the wide adoption of Large Language Models (LLMs)~\cite{brown2020language,touvron2023llama,yang2024qwen2} across language-centric applications, users can now engage with multi-modal systems~\cite{chatgpt,gpt4,reid2024gemini} through back-and-forth conversations, marking the beginning of Large Multi-modal Model (LMM) era~\cite{gpt4v, gpt4o}.
+As the exceptional perception and reasoning capabilities of LLMs have rapidly advanced through large-scale web-scraped corpora, the emergence of high-quality multi-modal paired datasets~\cite{bain2021frozen, xue2022advancing, chen2024panda} has enabled LMMs to achieve cross-modal consistency through alignment pre-training, followed by post-training stages such as supervised fine-tuning and reinforcement learning-based preference optimization.
+Accordingly, various LMMs~\cite{liu2023improved,li2024llavanext, huang2024language} can seamlessly process linguistic and visual information with robust performance across diverse vision-language tasks.

-Even though pioneering works~\cite{alayrac2022flamingo, chen2023internvl, li2023blip, liu2023visual} have successfully developed robust LMMs, achieving impressive performance on a wide range of vision-language tasks through visual modality integration, the understanding of video content remains substantially below human-level capability.
-A significant reason for the limited video understanding is that many existing video-LLMs~\cite{maaz2023video, lin2023video, lin2024vila} typically rely on simplistic strategies for incorporating spatio-temporal information within the video, treating it as a sequence of image frames (\textit{e.g.,} uniform frame sampling).
-Due to the limited context length of language model backbones, current video-LLMs often fail to ensure inter-modal alignment, losing the continuity of semantic and temporal dynamics\textemdash especially in complex or long-form video content\textemdash which leads to suboptimal contextual understanding.
+Even if pioneer works~\cite{alayrac2022flamingo, chen2023internvl, li2023blip, liu2023visual} have successfully developed numerous LMMs, achieving impressive performance through visual modality integration, the understanding of video content remains substantially below human-level capability.
+A major limitation arises because many existing video-LLMs~\cite{maaz2023video, lin2023video, lin2024vila} employ on simplistic strategies to input spatio-temporal dynamics, treating a video as a sequence of static images (\textit{e.g.,} uniform frame sampling).
+Furthermore, constrained by the limited context length of backbone language models, these systems struggle to maintain inter-modal alignment and continuity over extended temporal sequences, leading to suboptimal contextual understanding especially in complex or long-form videos.